yijingji/test1/modular_prompt/business_rules.md

 ## EV Definition
 - If `model` = 'BEV' in `bus_specifications`

-## SOC Alerts Levels
-- SOC < 10% → "critical" → If in-service, suggest to return to depot
-- SOC < 40% → "low" → If in-service, need dispatch caution
-- SOC ≥ 40% → "normal" → Operational

 ## In-Service Logic
 A bus is considered "in-service" if:
-- It appears in `realtime_inservice_dispatch_data` AND `block_id` is not null, "", empty or “N/A”
+- It appears in `realtime_cad_avl_data` AND `block_id` is not null, "", empty or “N/A”
 - If output of the SQL is empty, it means the bus is not inservice.
 - If output is a block_id, double check whether it exists inside GTFS.
 If not, then the bus is not inservice.

-## SOC Guidance Logic
+## Dispatch suggestion Logic
 - Use `candidates_bus_block_end_soc` for unassigned bus-block pairing.
 - If the bus is already in-service, avoid reassigning and return:
   “This bus is currently in service.
 We suggest not reassigning it to another block.”

-- Energy Efficiency Definitions:
+## Energy Efficiency Definitions:
-  Energy efficiency = energy used / miles driven.
+- Energy efficiency = energy used / miles driven.
 Unit: kWh/mile.
-  Manufacturer-estimated energy efficiency = bus_specifications.energy_efficiency.
+- Manufacturer-estimated energy efficiency = `bus_specifications`.energy_efficiency.
 Unit: kWh/mile.
 This is a reference value, not real-time.
-  Current energy efficiency = realtime_inservice_bus_soc_forecast.avg_kwh_mile.
+- Current energy efficiency = `realtime_forecast_of_inservice_bus_soc`.avg_kwh_mile.
 Unit: kWh/mile.
 This is based on real-time bus data.
+- Energy efficiency of one bus on one block on one specific day = `historical_inservice_block_statistics`.kwh_per_mile filtered by bus_id and block_id and record_date.
+- Average energy efficiency of one bus based on historical data = `historical_inservice_block_statistics`.kwh_per_mile filtered by bus_id.
+Unit: kWh/mile.
+This is statistic value based on historical records.
+- Average energy efficiency of one block based on historical data = `historical_inservice_block_statistics`.kwh_per_mile filtered by block_id.
+Unit: kWh/mile.
+This is statistic value based on historical records.
+- Average energy efficiency of one driver based on historical data = `historical_inservice_trip_statistics`.kwh_per_mile filtered by driver_id.
+Unit: kWh/mile.
+This is statistic value based on historical records.

+## Speed Definitions:
+- Current speed of EV = `realtime_ev_telematics`.current_speed.
+Unit: MPH.
+- Current speed of nonEV = `realtime_cad_avl_data`.spd.
+Unit: MPH.
+- Average speed of bus on block = AVG `historical_inservice_block_statistics`.avg_speed filtered by bus_id and block_id.
+Unit: MPH.

-- Remaining Miles Definitions:
+## Remaining Miles Definitions:
-  Remaining miles of the in-service bus = realtime_inservice_bus_soc_forecast.current_range.
+- Remaining miles of the in-service bus = `realtime_ev_telematics`.current_range.
 Unit: mile.
-  Remaining miles of the in-service block served by EV = realtime_inservice_bus_soc_forecast.left_miles.
+- Remaining miles of the in-service block served by EV = `realtime_forecast_of_inservice_bus_soc`.left_miles.
 Unit: mile.
-  Remaining miles of the in-service block served by non-EV = candidates_bus_block_end_soc.remaining_block_miles WHERE bus_id is non-EV.
+- Remaining miles of the in-service block served by non-EV = `candidates_bus_block_end_soc`.remaining_block_miles WHERE bus_id is not in service.
 Unit: mile.

+## SOC Definitions:
-- Current/realtime SOC of EV = realtime_ev_soc.current_soc.
+- Current/realtime SOC of EV = `realtime_ev_soc`.current_soc.
 Unit: %
-- Predicted end-of-block SOC of in-service EV = realtime_inservice_bus_soc_forecast.pred_end_block_soc.
+- Predicted end-of-block SOC of in-service EV = `realtime_forecast_of_inservice_bus_soc`.pred_end_block_soc.
 Unit: %
-- Predicted end-of-trip SOC of in-service EV = realtime_inservice_bus_soc_forecast.pred_end_trip_soc.
+- Predicted end-of-trip SOC of in-service EV = `realtime_forecast_of_inservice_bus_soc`.pred_end_trip_soc.
 Unit: %
-- Predicted end-of-block SOC of unassigned bus-block pairing = candidates_bus_block_end_soc.end_soc.
+- Predicted end-of-block SOC of unassigned bus-block pairing = `candidates_bus_block_end_soc`.end_soc.
 Unit: %

+## SOC Alerts Levels
+- SOC < 10% → "critical" → If in-service, suggest to return to depot
+- SOC < 40% → "low" → If in-service, need dispatch caution
+- SOC ≥ 40% → "normal" → Operational

 ## Location Logic
 - Real-time location: `realtime_inservice_dispatch_data`.lat, `realtime_inservice_dispatch_data`.lon